 Keen Classicists enjoy the school’s Historical Clubs and Societies.

-Computer Science is a relatively new subject but increasingly important as societies use and reliance on it grows.
+Computer Science is increasingly important as societies use and reliance on it grows.
 Pupils must be equipped with the necessary skills to succeed and excel in workplaces that may not even exist yet.

 Digital skills and computing topics are taught in the First Year and include skills such as programming, ethics of AI, use of standard applications and digital world education.
 The GCSE builds on these topics with the opportunity to apply the theoretical elements through programming, robotics and microcontrollers use.
 Pupils visit the National Museum of Computing at Bletchley for the GCSE course and various societies such as CompSoc provide space for enquiry and competition as well as lectures.
 Overseas trips are planned with the aim to inspire awareness of exciting career pathways.